canonical/snapd/HACKING.md

-If you need to build older versions of snapd, please have a look at the file `debian/control` to find out what dependencies were needed at the time (including which version of the go compiler).
+If you need to build older versions of snapd, please have a look at the file `debian/control` to find out what dependencies were needed at the time (including which version of the Go compiler).

 ### Setting up your build environment